And my personal favorite: (click to enlarge)

 The girls' favorite babysitter, Ana Cook, helped them carve their pumpkins the night before Halloween while Dan and I were out for our date.
 The small pumpkin and the chubby kitty pumpkin both came from Grammie's garden.

+We got lucky again this year with no snow and warmer than freezing temperatures, so sweatshirts were sufficient for trick-or-treating.
+Dan and I took turns taking the girls out and enjoyed picking out all the nut and peanut butter candy bars from Lily's bucket and hogging them to ourselves.
 Y'know, while you're in the moment of trying to make things festive and memorable for your kids, it seems like a big hassle.
 But in looking back, you realize it's worth it and there is more to mothering than just doing dishes and folding laundry.
 We really are the driving force behind how they will look back on their childhood.

 Here's wishing you a happy holiday season.
 Forget the shopping and parties and Santa expectations and just make fun memories spending time with your family.